 Palace of Versailles Gardens

-Palace of Versailles Gardens are known for their symmetry, statues, and fountains.
+Palace of Versailles Gardens is known for their symmetry, statues, and fountains.
 The renovation works on the Gardens started in 1661 and lasted for 40 years.
 You can spend up to 2 hours in the Gardens and visit them during any season.
 The access to the Gardens is included in the price of the entry tickets for the Palace, except during Fountain shows and Musical Gardens.

 FUN FACT ABOUT PALACE OF VERSAILLES GARDENS -To maintain the design, the gardens needed to be replanted approximately once every 100 years.

 In 1999 the garden was entirely replanted and now boasts a fresh, youthful appearance similar to how it would have looked to Louis XIV.

 The “Skip the line tickets” we purchased included a fountain show that starts every hour at specific times of the day.

 Remember how smart I was previously?
 I thought again “It was so clever to go straight to the gardens, so at least we can see the show.”
 I, of course, forgot to check when the show was – as it happens only at specific times even though it is quite often.
 It turned out we were, of course, somewhere in between hours, so didn’t get to see that.
 Well, we wandered out in the gardens for 10-15 min, took some pictures and went back to explore the rest of the Palace of Versailles.

 And suddenly we were OUTSIDE Chateau de Versailles, and in front of the line, we snuck in.
 The story is we didn’t get to see Chateau de Versailles the way I expected and wanted.